vaastav/CS416-Tanks/report/REPORT.md

 For our purposes, architectures (a) and (b) are both too slow.
 We have thus elected to use something of a hybrid design.
 Our system consists of two components: a server and player nodes, where each player node is associated with one player in the game.
 This is not a client-server architecture, however.
 Player nodes broadcast their game updates to a subset of all player nodes (their peers) which then broadcast the update to theirs, thereby flooding the update throughout the network.
 To address the latency issues outlined above with regards to architecture (a), player nodes do not wait for their updates to be broadcast to all other nodes, but instead update their local game state immediately.
 Such a design decision might come at the cost of consistency of game state across player nodes.
 But presuming that the emitted updates are valid and would eventually be accepted by all player nodes, any such inconsistency should be temporary (update validation is discussed in greater detail below).

 The server does not participate in communication between player nodes.
 Instead it is responsible only for those functions which are not latency-sensitive or which require consensus.
-Those functions include peer discovery, player reconnection, and clock synchronization, and are discussed in more detail below.
+Those functions include peer discovery, player reconnection, clock synchronization, and a key-value store, and are discussed in more detail below.

 ## Server